SweetySeelam2/Amazon-CNN-Product-Classification/README.md

 🔗 [My Portfolio](https://sweetyseelam2.github.io/SweetySeelam.github.io/)
 ---

-## 📜 All Rights Reserved © Notice
+## 🔒 Proprietary & All Rights Reserved

-> © 2025 Sweety Seelam.
-All rights reserved.
-> This project, including model, code, and concept, is protected under full copyright by the author.
-> **Redistribution or reuse is prohibited without written permission.**
+© 2025 Sweety Seelam.
+This work is proprietary and protected by copyright.
+All content, models, code, and visuals are © 2025 Sweety Seelam.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

+For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com